2016 Scottish Cup final: Pre-match

 This was Hibernian's 1st victory in the Scottish Cup Final in 114 years, having previously won two Scottish Cups (in 1887 and 1902) and lost in ten finals since their last victory.
 The 2016 final marked their third appearance in the final in the space of five years, having lost to Hearts in 2012 and Celtic in 2013.
-Rangers appeared in the Scottish Cup final after winning the competition 33 times under their previous guise.
-The most recent appearance and victory for the former club was in 2009, when they defeated Falkirk 1–0.
+Rangers appeared in the Scottish Cup final after winning the competition 33 times.
+The most recent appearance and victory for Rangers was in 2009, when they defeated Falkirk 1–0.
 This was the first meeting of the clubs in the Scottish Cup since 2008, when Rangers won 1–0 at Ibrox in a replay after a goalless draw at Easter Road.
 Hibernian and Rangers had previously met in one Scottish Cup Final, in 1979.
 Rangers won the cup that year by winning a second replay by 3–2, after the first two matches both finished goalless.